 ‘When the Holy Spirit is at work, the impossible becomes possible.’
 Tarrants, Consumed By Hate, Redeemed By Love (2019), p.
 131.

 Another famous example of someone who went through a drastic transformation is Nicky Cruz.
 You can read about his story in his book, Run Baby Run, (2003).

 William James, The Varieties of Religious Experience, (1902).
 He gathers accounts from a range of religious perspectives, not just Christianity.

 Writing independently, P J Smyth echoed the same sentiment here when he said, ‘made friends – proper friends – with someone of a different ethnic reality to you.’

 I am aware of the issues relating to an illiberal liberalism which has eaten itself, as well as the death of healthy debate.
 Ruth Simmons, a former president of an American university has said, ‘one’s voice grows stronger in encounters with opposing views … The collision of views and ideologies is in the DNA of the academic enterprise.’
 This was cited in Greg Lukianoff and Jonathan Haidt’s, The Coddling of the American Mind (2018), p.
 259.

 1 Peter 3:15 (NIV).
 There is an urgent need in our society to see this modelled well and Christians should be at the forefront of this as part of their witness to a world in need.
 The aim is ‘speaking the truth in love’ (Ephesians 4:15, NIV).

-Glen Scrivener explains what Steelmanning is and we see this modelled between Jordan Peterson and Sam Harris in the first six minutes to this YouTube clip.
+Steelmanning involves presenting the opposing argument in the best way possible.
+Glen Scrivener explains this further and we see this modelled between Jordan Peterson and Sam Harris in the first six minutes to this YouTube clip.